Thinking He's Helping Out A Friend, Man Who Cleans Houses Accidentally Makes Couple's Condo Pristine

 Angelino said he has been getting requests on TikTok for the cleaning fairy, a play on the tooth fairy.
 He said the incident just may be the kickstart he needs to grow his cleaning business.

 A friend started a GoFundMe to kickstart his brand.
-Please click here for more information.MORE NEWS: New Jersey Cuban-Americans Join International Call For Change Amid Island Nation's Economic Crisis
+Please click here for more information.MORE NEWS: New Interactive Museum Chronicling Local Activism And Positive Police Changes Coming Next Fall To Newark

 CBS2’s Meg Baker contributed to this report